There are three organizations participating on the test plan:

 After the test plan has been activated, both the subcontractor and consultant organization reassign the activities and reviewer actions to specific users in their organizations.
 This ensures everyone involved in the test plan knows exactly who is responsible for each activity.

-The Assignees work on their activities.
-They open the mobile app to view the requirements for installing the air conditioning system.
-For simplicity, we'll demonstrate what happens in a single activity, but in practice a test plan will contain multiple activities that are started, reviewed, and completed before the test plan is submitted.
+For simplicity, we'll demonstrate what happens in a single activity, but in practice a test plan will contain multiple activities that are started, reviewed, and completed.

 Every action that happens in the test plan is recorded in the event log.
 This is an immutable audit trail that cannot be edited or deleted by any organization.
 At any time, any user can view the test plan event log to understand the decisions that have been made up to that point in time.
 This provides a complete record of the work and a single source of truth when resolving disputes.